Heatblur-Simulations/f-4e-manual/src/stores/guns.md

 control system; while up to five can be loaded for ferry purposes, and promotional images have shown such a configuration, only three can be activated.

+> 💡 The inner wing pylons 2 and 8 are not wired to operate the pods.
+> Only the center station and the outer wing pylons can fire the guns.

 The primary difference between the -16/A and -23/A pods are their method of power; the former using a ram air turbine arrangement to drive its motor, while the latter is internally powered.
 This difference had an effect on relative